 Structural and Computational Biology

-The unit pursues an ambitious research programme in integrated structural and computational systems biology bridging between various spatial and temporal scales.
+The Unit pursues an ambitious research programme in integrated structural and computational systems biology bridging between various spatial and temporal scales.

 Within the Unit, there is a continuing interplay between groups with expertise in different methodologies.
 This reflects our belief that a combination of structural and functional studies is the most rewarding route to an understanding of the molecular basis of biological function, and that computational biology is essential to integrate the variety of tools and heterogeneous data into a comprehensive spatial and temporal description of biological processes.
-Along those lines, groups in the Unit pursue a few common large projects.
-For example, several groups contribute to the characterisation of the thermophilic fungus Chaetomium thermophilum, a model organism for structural biology, to understand its molecular networks and the molecular and cellular principles for eukaryotic thermophily.
+Beyond its respective core technologies, each group reaches out into different areas.
+In addition, several groups based in other Units have shared appointments with the Unit.
+Several service activities are setup around major technologies, for example, the Unit provides access to high-throughput crystallisation, cryo-EM and NMR instrumentation.

 Unit support